CodeStalker/Midas/readme.md

 `gulp`

-This will run Gulp, compile the project, launch a static server and watches images, webfonts, JS, SASS, and HTML files for changes.
+This will run Gulp, compile the project, launch a static server and watch images, web fonts, JS, SASS, and HTML files for changes.

 Additionally, It will also reload your browser automatically after processing any changed files.
 Neat, huh?
 This is the main task to use during development.